Forest area burned

-For many years, it was thought all wildfires were destructive and we worked hard to suppress them.
+For years, many people thought all wildfires were destructive and worked hard to suppress them.
 Scientists have since learned what Indigenous people have known for centuries: fire is a healthy part of grassland and forest ecosystems.
-Fire is a naturally occurring phenomenon that plays a role in overall health of grasslands.
-Fire reduces forest encroachment into grassy meadows, promotes new growth by adding nutrients to the soils and increases the grassland diversity.
+Fire is a naturally occurring phenomenon that plays a role in overall health of forests.
+Fire reduces forest canopy and promotes new growth by allowing more sunlight to reach the forest floor, adds nutrients to forest soils, reduces parasite load and create diverse forest habitats for birds, animals, and insects.

-Each year the total area of Prince Albert National Park that has been disturbed by both natural and prescribed fire is determined.
-This data is compared to historical records and is used to determine if the grassland is regenerating at a healthy rate.
+Each year the total area of Elk Island National Park that has been disturbed by both natural and prescribed fire is determined.
+This data is compared to historical records and is used to determine if the forest is regenerating at a healthy rate.